 A cooperative educational program administered by the

-Wisconsin Trappers' Association, Inc. and Wisconsin Department of
+Wisconsin Trappers' Association, Inc. and the

-Who must attend?
 You are required by law to successfully complete a trapper education course before purchasing your first trapping license.
 An exception is granted to those actively engaged in farming as defined in Wis.
 State Statute 102.04(3).